wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-onboarding.md

 ### AAD/Entra Connect

-<strong>Azure AD Connect</strong> is a Windows service that synchronizes on-prem AD user metadata with the SaaS AAD.
+<strong>Entra Connect</strong> is a Windows service that synchronizes on-prem AD user metadata with the SaaS AAD.
 Key features of AAD Connect:
    * Password hash sych with AAD/Entra
    * Pass-through authentication which allows users to use the same password on-prem. and in the cloud.
    * Federation integration with AD FS for certificate renewal